 The fact is that more people under 34 years of age die in automobile collisions than by any other means.
 The insurance industry pours a tremendous amount of money and time into fighting the claims arising out automobile collisions.
 They extensively train every one of their adjusters how to try to get you to settle for the least amount possible.

-If you suspect that you may possibly have been injured, seek medical attention as soon as possible.
-Usually, after a crash, your body will go into shock and release endorphins which mask the pain of an injury.
+If you suspect that you were injured during the car accident, seek medical attention as soon as possible.
+After this level of trauma, the body often goes into shock and releases endorphins which will mask the pain of an injury.
 You may notice that your fingers are shaking a little and your heart rate is elevated due to this fight or flight reaction.

-It is common for people who have surgical injuries only feeling stiffness, a burning sensation, or a headache the day of the crash.
-Let the doctor know about any symptoms or that you may be in shock.
+Serious neck, back, shoulder, or knee injuries that will require surgical intervention may only present with stiffness, a burning sensation, or a headache on the day of the crash.
+Let your doctor know about all your symptoms and that you may be in shock.
 He or she will know what to do.

 In addition, if you delay in treatment will lead the insurance company and their attorneys to argue that it was not the collision that caused your injury.

 In minor car accidents, a person can sustain several injuries that may not manifest themselves for several days.
 Despite being hit from behind, you may feel fine initially.
 Our car accident lawyers always recommend going to seek a doctor after this type of traumatic incident.
 A car collision can cause hidden injuries that aren't noticeable right away but could become very serious if left untreated.

 Most people might think about broken bones, lacerations, and serious head trauma when they think about car accident injuries.
 However, tendon ruptures, stretched ligaments, and contusions are common car accident injuries in Pinellas and may not be immediately noticeable.